genevalab/Bluesky_bot/README.md

 3. On the left hand navigation bar, click "My Flows"
 4. Up the top, click 'Import', then 'Import Package (Legacy)'
 5. Upload the `bluesky_literature_bot.zip` file, then click 'Create as new', then the blue 'Save' button
 6. If there are other rows in the "Review Package Content" table beyond the `bluesky_literature_bot`, you have to review those too.
-For each one, just click the link under the `import setup` column, then follow the instructions and click the blue 'Save' button.
+For each one, just click the link under the `import setup` column, then click add and search for the name of the connection and click the blue 'Save' button.
 7. When you've done every row, the 'Import' button at the bottom will turn blue.
 Click it.
 Wait for your bot to import.

 Next you just have to edit a few of the variables at the top of the template:

 1. Click `My Flows`
 2. Click `bluesky_literature_bot`, then `Edit` at the top left
-3. Click the purple variable `RssFeedsThatNeedKeywordSearch`, and edit it to include any RSS feeds which are not pre-searched (by default it has all of bioRxiv and EcoEvoRxiv, but you can change this to anything).
+3. Click the purple variable `AllBioRxivRssFeeds`, and edit it to include any RSS feeds which are not pre-searched (by default it has all of bioRxiv, but you can change this to anything).
 Note the format is JSON, as in step 2.3 above.
 4. Click the purple `OtherRssFeeds`, and add in all your PubMed and arXiv RSS feeds.
 I've left a couple in there so you can see the format, but you will need to delete these and replace them (unless you want to mostly duplicate phypapers).
 5. Click on the purple `Keywords` variable, and put in your search terms.
 As before, I've left mine there so you can see them.
 (Hint, don't include TOO many - Microsoft Power Automate is terrifyingly slow, I'd say 10 maximum)
 6. Click on the purple `BlueskyUsername` variable and change the bottom part from `YOUR_USERNAME.bsky.social` to your username, e.g. `phypapers.bsky.social` is phypapers'.